fossabot/mbjs-data-models/.readme/about.md

 Watch your changes while working :dizzy: with `npm run watch`.
-And don't forget to always `npm run lint` and `npm test` before you commit.
+And don't forget to always `npm run lint` and `npm test` before you :bomb: a commit.

-## Build

-Make a clean and fresh production build with `npm run dist`, then get ready to :bomb:.